 Are offshore companies in the UAE, like those incorporated through RAK ICC or JAFZA Offshore, subject to corporate tax?
-The answer is no longer a simple yes or no. This article clarifies the updated 2025 rules under UAE corporate tax law and explains when offshore entities may be taxed, and when they may still qualify for a 0% rate.
+The answer is no longer a simple yes or no. TThis article clarifies the updated 2026 rules under UAE corporate tax law and explains when offshore entities may be taxed, and when they may have a 0% outcome in practice (either because their taxable income stays within the 0% band, or because a separate 0% Free Zone regime applies to qualifying income in specific cases).

 Key Takeaways